Last Updated on September 4, 2024 by Maged kamel

 Multiply (0.75*58*1.406), the LRFD strength due to due to rupture equals 61.16 kips.

-We will select the lesser value as our final LRFD strength which equals 60.75 kips, this is an indication that the LRFD strength is governed by rupture.
+We will select the lesser value as our final LRFD strength, which equals 60.75 kips.
+This indicates that the LRFD strength is governed by rupture.

 ASD strength for Practice problem-longitudinal weld of a plate section.